drfricke/EV3-Robot/README.md

 The steering wheel is supposed to control steering, however the motors aren't pwerful enough for this to work.

 The lever controls speed.
 Make sure to have in upright position before program starts.
-The touch botton on top functions as a dead man switch, when released the rover will stop and when held down the rover will move according to the levers position change from the starting location.
+The touch botton on top functions as a dead man switch, when released the rover will stop and when held down the rover will move according to the levers change in position from the starting location.

 The second touch button will exit the program, brake the rover, and turn off the relay.